 - What is WebRTC Used for?

 The Rise of Peer-to-Peer Video Conferencing

 Peer-to-peer communication refers to any instantaneous digital communication.
 Text messages, phone calls, and social media chats all fall into this category.
 Peer-to-peer video conferencing is when two people chat on camera from remote locations.

 A decade ago, Skype and Facetime were some of the first video chatting options available to consumers.
-Between then and now, more of our favorite apps have helped us connect with friends, family, and associates around the world.
+Between then and now, more of our favorite streaming apps have helped us connect with friends, family, and associates around the world.
 Facebook, Snapchat, Whatsapp, and other platforms have given users the ability to make video calls right in the app.